Ian144/Ian144.github.io/PropertyTesting.md

 ### FsFix issues (now resolved)

-FsFIX originally assumed that all fields are in the order they appear in the FIX xml spec, this assumption was incorrect.
+FsFIX originally assumed that all fields are in the order they appear in the FIX XML spec, this assumption was incorrect, and QuickFixN and QuickFixJ do not work this way, messages sent to either can be echo'd back with the fields in a different order.

 ### FIX spec issues